github/developer.github.com/content/changes/2013-10-29-search-api-becomes-an-official-part-of-github-api-v3.md

 ### Preview Media Type No Longer Needed

-If you used the Search API during the preview period, you needed to provide a custom media type in the Accept header:
+If you used the Search API during the preview period, you needed to provide a custom media type in the `Accept` header:

     application/vnd.github.preview+json

 Now that the preview period has ended, you no longer need to pass this custom media type.

-Instead, we [recommend][media-types] that you specify `v3` as the version in the accept header:
+Instead, we [recommend][media-types] that you specify `v3` as the version in the `Accept` header:

     application/vnd.github.v3+json